goncalomb/sane-wasm/README.md

 The most important difference with the underlying SANE API is that **device handles are not exposed**.
 This means that `sane_open()` does not return a device handle.
 A single handle is managed by the internal code.
 This effectively means that **only one device can be accessed at a time**.
 This was a design decision made to simplify the API and prevent other issues.

 > Personally, I believe that this is an acceptable change, especially for WebAssembly where it may be easier to lose track of opened resources and crash the application.
 The SANE API is also somewhat unforgiving and building more safeguards around it (especially with multiple handles) is not worth the effort.
-Ultimately I don't see a use that requires more than one device open at a time. @goncalomb
+Ultimately I don't see a use that requires more than one device open at a time. -goncalomb

 ### Documentation

-For now, check the [src/index.ts](src/index.ts) for the API declaration.
+Check API documentation at: [goncalomb.github.io/sane-wasm/modules.html](https://goncalomb.github.io/sane-wasm/modules.html).

 ## License

 Because of the weird state of SANE's licensing (GPL + linking exception, on some backends), see [backends/LICENSE](https://gitlab.com/sane-project/backends/-/blob/master/LICENSE).
-I'm releasing this project with dual licensing [GNU GPLv2](LICENSE.txt) + [GNU LGPLv2.1](LICENSE-LGPL.txt).
+I'm releasing this project with dual licensing [GNU GPLv2](https://github.com/goncalomb/sane-wasm/blob/master/LICENSE.txt) + [GNU LGPLv2.1](https://github.com/goncalomb/sane-wasm/blob/master/LICENSE-LGPL.txt).
 IANAL, you choose.